-You can still easily view messages in HTML format per email by clicking the plain message/html message toggle bar on the left hand side of the message window.
-Please see Message Window to enable this feature.
+You can still easily view messages in HTML format by clicking the plain message/HTML message toggle bar on the left hand side of the preview pane.

 - Allow messages to load external references from the Internet

-If checked, KMail can load external images, stylesheets etc. from the Internet when you look at an HTML message.
-We strongly recommend to leave this option off (although it has no effect if you only view plain text messages).
+If checked, KMail can load external images, style sheets, etc. from the Internet when you view an HTML message.
+We strongly recommend that you leave this option off (although it has no effect until you enable HTML).

 - Informs if message reading is a suspected email scam

-With the popularity of email, unfortunately comes the popularity of email scams.
-Email scams can include emails made to appear as though they come from legitimate companies, but they really link to malicious web sites requesting your personal information.
-This can lead to identity theft and worse.
-By default KMail analyzes messages for common scams, and will inform you if the email is a suspected scam.
-It is highly advised to keep this feature enabled.
-If you wish to disable this great feature, uncheck Informs if message reading is a suspected email scam.
+As email has become more popular, email scams have proliferated.
+Email scams may include emails made to appear as if they come from legitimate companies, even though they really link to malicious web sites requesting your personal information.
+This may lead to identity theft, and worse.
+By default KMail analyzes messages for common scams, and will inform you if a message is a suspected scam.
+We recommend that you keep this feature enabled.
+If you wish to disable these warnings, uncheck Informs if message reading is a suspected email scam.

-If you have legitimate emails being flagged, e.g. from trusted friends, you can add their email to the Whitelist: by clicking the and enter the email into the dialog that pops up.
-Please note that at this time, only individual emails are supported.
+If legitimate emails are being flagged, (e.g., from trusted friends), you can add their email addresses to the Whitelist: by clicking the button and entering an address into the dialog that pops up.
+Please note that at this time, only complete email addresses can be whitelisted.

 By default, KMail will automatically attempt to decrypt encrypted messages when you view them.
-If you prefer to do it manually, unselect this option.
+If you prefer to do this manually, unselect this option.

 - Message Disposition Notifications

 MDNs are a generalization of what is commonly called a “read receipt”.
-The message author requests a disposition notification to be sent and the receiver's mail program generates a reply from which the author can learn what happened to his message.
-Common disposition types include “displayed” (i.e. read), “deleted” and “dispatched” (e.g. forwarded).
+The message author requests a disposition notification to be sent, and the receiver's email program generates a reply from which the author can learn what happened to his message.
+Common disposition types include “displayed” (i.e., read), “deleted”, and “dispatched” (i.e., forwarded).

 - Ignore (recommended)

 Ignores any request for disposition notifications.
-No MDN will ever be sent automatically.
+No MDNs will ever be sent automatically.

 Answers requests only after asking the user for permission.
 This way, you can send MDNs for selected messages while denying or ignoring them for others.

 Always sends a “denied” notification.
 This is only slightly better than always sending MDNs.
-The author will still know that the messages has been acted upon, he just cannot tell whether it was deleted or read etc.
+The author will still know that the message has been acted upon; he just cannot tell whether it was deleted or read, etc.

 - Always send

 Always sends the requested disposition notification.
-That means that the author of the message gets to know when the message was acted upon and, in addition, what happened to it (displayed, deleted, etc.).
-This option is strongly discouraged, but since it makes sense where privacy is not a concern, e.g. in customer relationship management, it has been made available.
+This means that the author of the message gets to know when the message was acted upon and, in addition, what happened to it (displayed, deleted, etc.).
+This option is strongly discouraged, but since it makes sense where privacy is not a concern, e.g., in customer relationship management, it has been made available.

-If you are unsure, experiment a while with Ask and if you find KMails questions annoying, switch to Ignore.
+If you are unsure, experiment a while with Ask.
+Then, if you find KMail's questions annoying, switch to Ignore.

-The following options (listed as Quote original message) are available to control how much of the original message KMail sends back in MDNs.
+The following options (listed as Quote original message) are available to control how much of the original message KMail sends back with MDNs.

-No parts of the message other than the mandatory message-id and the original recipient is included in the MDN reply.
-This preserves enough information for the sender to find the message in his sent messages for which this MDN was generated.
+No parts of the message other than the mandatory message-id and the original recipient are included in the MDN reply.
+This preserves enough information for the sender to uniquely identify the message for which this MDN was generated.

 - Full message

 Attaches the complete message to the disposition notification.
 Usually, this is overkill.
-It does not add any valuable information that cannot be deduced from the message headers alone, but people sometimes insist on this, since it is much easier for humans to correlate the content of the message than just the headers to what they sent earlier.
+It does not add any valuable information that cannot be deduced from the message headers alone, but people sometimes insist on this, since it is much easier for humans to correlate the content of the message (and not just the headers) with what they sent earlier.

 - Only headers